rosycode01/My-Documentation/docs/Quarkus/quarkus_fundamentals.md

 I read about Quarkus’ ability to **compile apps into native executables** and run them in **containers like Docker**.

 I thought: _this is exactly what real enterprise apps do_.
-Even though I didn’t build one yet, knowing it was possible made me feel like I was preparing for **professional-grade projects**.
+Even though I didn’t build one yet, knowing it was possible made me feel like I was preparing for **professional-grade projects** and watched the app **start instantly**.
+Seeing it work in **live reload mode** was exciting — I could change code and see updates immediately.

+## Playing Around with the Project

+I started experimenting:After getting familiar with the theory, I moved to **hands-on practice**.
+This was where I went from “learning” to actually **building something**.